 Pizza al taglio is the reason as why so many of us locals have a difficult time not eating pizza every day!
 Shops offering the “pizza alla pala” (not a rounded pizza that would be cut in slices), but long strips of pizza with many different toppings, that you can buy by weight.
 Choose your kind of pizza, let the owner cut for you as much as you want (there should be not preferred amount unless it’s sold by piece), weight it, fold it as a sandwich so you can eat it as you go.

-The Vegan options are: pizza rossa (with tomato sauce) or pizza bianca (simple, delicious focaccia bread)
+The Vegan options are: pizza rossa (with tomato sauce) or pizza bianca (one of the most delicious bread in Italy)

 You can find the pizza al taglio everywhere in Rome, even in supermarkets, or you can check out the bakery Forno Monteforte in Via del Pellegrino, 129.